 A research team at the Max Planck Institute of Immunobiology and Epigenetics in Freiburg has now succeeded for the first time in observing these processes live.
 They have tracked the real-time development of T-cells in living zebrafish embryos, starting with the formation of the thymic anlage (the cluster of embryo cells from which the thymus develops), via the cells’ migration into the organ from the bone marrow, right up to the stage when the fully formed T-cells are released from the thymus.

 As the researchers discovered, this is a highly dynamic process: the precursor cells do not take a direct migration route into the thymus.
 Instead, they seem “undecided” and leave the organ several times before they finally settle there.
-“So far, we have no idea why this happens”, says Thomas Boehm, Director at the Freiburg-based Max Planck Institute, who leads the study.
+“So far, we have no idea why this happens,” says Thomas Boehm, Director at the Freiburg-based Max Planck Institute, who leads the study.
 The cells also migrate within the thymus.
-“This dynamic behavior was previously unknown, as we were not able to observe the cells for any length of time”, explains the scientist.
+“This dynamic behavior was previously unknown, as we were not able to observe the cells for any length of time,” explains the scientist.
 These observations also show that the migration from bone marrow into the thymus is driven by the chemokines alone and is largely independent of the blood circulation.

 For their study, the investigators used genetically modified zebrafish embryos.
 They are particularly well suited for this type of research, as the thymus is embedded in translucent tissue and the embryos can be observed live under the microscope.
-T-cell development in the zebrafish is comparable to that of mammals.
+T-cell development in zebrafish is comparable to that of mammals.

 The researchers used a fluorescent dye to make the thymus tissue visible.
-They labelled the immune cells with a different fluorescent protein, which changes color from green to red when it is exposed to light.
+They labeled the immune cells with a different fluorescent protein, which changes color from green to red when it is exposed to light.
 By illuminating the thymus, they were then able to watch the green cells migrate into the thymus, while the red cells migrated back out again.
-“This change in color clearly shows that the same cells were involved”, says Thomas Boehm.
+“This change in color clearly shows that the same cells were involved,” says Thomas Boehm.